Stochastically Structured Reservoir Computers for Financial and Economic System Identification: Methodology

 for any \( x \in \mathbb{S}_{n,1}(\mathbb{R}) \).
 This transformation yields a compressed representation of the full embedding, preserving only the non-redundant monomial components while ensuring stochasticity.

-For formal implementation purposes, the operation \( R_p(n)\tilde{\eth}_{p}(x) \) can be equivalently represented by a vector composed of the distinct monomials of degree less than or equal to \( p \), each multiplied by the appropriate integer scaling factor that accounts for its multiplicity in the original tensor expansion.
+For formal implementation purposes, the operation determined by the expression \( R_{s,p}(n)\tilde{\eth}_{s,p}(x) \) can be equivalently represented by a vector composed of the distinct monomials of degree less than or equal to \( p \), each multiplied by the appropriate integer scaling factor that accounts for its multiplicity in the original tensor expansion.

-In this context, by a structured reservoir computer we mean a reservoir computer like the ones described in \eqref{eq:generic_control_system_1} and \cite{modelos_reservorios} with $\eth_p:=\tilde{\eth}_{p,r}$, and whose output coupling matrix $W$ (in the sense of \cite[(III.14)]{modelos_reservorios}) is stochastic and has a structure that is determined by some relational graph $\mathcal{G}_{\mathcal{S}}=(V_\mathcal{S},E_{\mathcal{S}})$, representing the observed interaction between dynamic agents involved in the financial process under consideration, from $t$ to $t+1$ for each time-step in a given training time frame $\{0,1,\ldots,T\}$ under consideration, for some $T>0$.
+In this context, a \emph{structured reservoir computer} refers to a model of the form \eqref{eq:generic_control_system_1}, with $\eth_p$ denoting either a reduced stochastic embedding $\tilde{\eth}_{s,p,r}$ or a function of its terms, as illustrated in Section~\S5.
+The output coupling matrix $W$ in \eqref{eq:generic_control_system_1} is stochastic and its structure is determined by a relational graph $\mathcal{G}_{\mathcal{S}}=(V_\mathcal{S},E_{\mathcal{S}})$, representing observed or expected interactions among dynamic agents from $t$ to $t+1$ within the training time frame $\{0,1,\ldots,T\}$, for some $T>0$.

 Let us consider any system that describes the dynamic interation of $n>0$ agents, then $V_{\mathcal{S}}=\{1,\ldots,n\}$, and if $\mathbb{B}_{\mathcal{S}}(n)$ denotes the set